-Between third and fourth Monday in April
+On either the third or fourth Monday in April

 The Council-recommended budget is presented to the Annual Town Meeting.

 On the tenth day after the Annual Town Meeting

 Referendum on Council-recommended budget with amendments, if any, made at Annual Town Meeting.
 Budget is effective unless rejected by a majority of those voting at referendum in which at least 15% of the registered voters vote.